telekom/phonenumber-normalizer/README.md

 By participating in this project, you agree to abide by its [Code of Conduct](./CODE_OF_CONDUCT.md) at all times.

+A simple regular task is to adapt the project to use a new versions of Google's [PhoneLib](https://github.com/google/libphonenumber).
+We also have a [guide](UPDATE_FOR_NEW_PHONELIB.md) for this.

 ## Licensing

 Copyright (c) 2023 Deutsche Telekom AG.